This article contains information about pumpkin patches at the following farms:

 Other features at the farm include the pumpkin patch, fire pits, hay rides, a small market and a concession stand.
 Whenever the pumpkin patch or corn maze are open, produce is available for purchase at the market.

 Bose Farms pumpkin patch was open on Saturdays and Sundays from 12 to 4 pm in October 2020.
 The corn maze was open September 1st until October 12th at various times and dates.
-2021 dates and details are to be determined, but will likely be comparable.
+In 2021, the corn maze is cancelled because of COVID-19.
+The status of the pumpkin patch is still to be confirmed as of early September.